 Figure 1 - Gamma counts, measured while driving with NaI detector through sections of the city of Chicago, displayed with pseudo color.
 Brighter colors indicate larger number of total counts.
-5 Figure 2 - Example of time dependence of total gamma counts per second (CPS).
-Fluctuations are primarily due to variation in NORM Figure 3 - CPS time series of left and right NaI detectors concurrently measuring gamma background Figure 4 - Training and prediction of left NaI detector CPS time series with LSTM.
-Training data is colored in blue, test data in green, and predicted in orange Figure 5 - Zoomed-in test/predicted data segment of the left NaI detector CPS time series 9 Figure 6 - Error in one-step prediction with LSTM for the right detector Figure 7 - One-step prediction of right detector CPS time series with LSTM model developed using training data from the left detector Figure 8 - One-step prediction of right detector CPS time series with LSTM model developed using training data from the left detector.
-The CPS time series span the same time segment as in Figure 5 Figure 9 - Error in one-step prediction of the right detector using LSTM developed with training data from the left detector.
-RMSE = 1192 Figure 10 - Gamma spectrum in the energy range 0 - 3000keV averaged over 4265 total measurements.
-The line of 137 Cs isotope at 662keV is washed out Figure 11 - Averaged gamma spectrum of \$K\$-means anomaly cluster with \$84\$ one-second spectra.
-Averaging of one-second spectra in the anomaly cluster reveals 137 Cs line Figure 12 - Averaged spectrum on K-means anomaly cluster with 91 one-second spectra.
-Averaging of one-second spectra in the anomaly cluster reveals 131 I line Figure 13 - Averaged gamma spectrum of SOM anomaly cluster with 101 one-second spectra.
-Averaging of one-second spectra in the anomaly cluster reveals 137 Cs line Figure 14 - Averaged gamma spectrum of SOM cluster with 91 one-second spectra.
-Averaging of one-second spectra in the anomaly cluster reveals the 131 I line
+5 Figure 2 - Gamma spectrum in the energy range 0 - 3000keV averaged over 4265 total measurements.
+The line of Cs isotope at 662keV is washed out Figure 3 - Averaged gamma spectrum of K-means anomaly cluster with 84 one-second spectra.
+Averaging of one-second spectra in the anomaly cluster reveals Cs line Figure 4 - Averaged spectrum on K-means anomaly cluster with 91 one-second spectra.
+Averaging of one-second spectra in the anomaly cluster reveals I line Figure 5 - Averaged gamma spectrum of SOM anomaly cluster with 101 one-second spectra.
+Averaging of one-second spectra in the anomaly cluster reveals Cs line Figure 6 - Averaged gamma spectrum of SOM cluster with 91 one-second spectra.
+Averaging of one-second spectra in the anomaly cluster reveals the I line